Ramana Maharshi: Self-enquiry

 Vichara, "Self-enquiry", also called ātma-vichār or jnana-vichara is the constant attention to the inner awareness of "I" or "I am".
-Ramana Maharshi frequently recommended it as the most efficient and direct way of realizing Self-awareness, in response to questions on self-liberation and the classic texts on Yoga and Vedanta.
+Ramana Maharshi frequently recommended it as the most efficient and direct way of realising Self-awareness, in response to questions on self-liberation and the classic texts on Yoga and Vedanta.
+He instructed his disciples to practice self-inquiry "to access the ultimate source of the limited ego," and to experience "the divine Self" through direct experience, rather than through a mere intellectual process.
+Ramana Maharshi emphasised that without self-enquiry, other methods may temporarily calm the mind but are ineffective in dissolving the ego.